NathanNT/Single-GPU-Passthrough-IGP/README.md

 # Single-GPU-passthrough-amd-nvidia

+### This repository is a fork from ilayna's [Single-GPU-passthrough-amd-nvidia](https://github.com/wabulu/Single-GPU-passthrough-amd-nvidia) designed to function in configurations using two monitors with a single GPU and a CPU with an integrated graphics, maintaining display on the host OS while running a VM with the passed-through GPU.
+This setup requires one monitor to be connected to the motherboard and the other to the GPU, along with two mice and two keyboards.

+### The major issue encountered was the malfunctioning of libvirt after the VM shut down, which prevented stopping the VFIO modules or restarting the daemon.
+The issue seemed to occur when the display manager was not shut down before VM startup.
+The resolution involves loading the VFIO modules and restarting the display manager upon VM launch, followed by unloading the VFIO modules and reloading the GPU drivers when the VM shuts down as usual.

 ## if you are having troubles please see the '[manual](https://github.com/wabulu/Single-GPU-passthrough-amd-nvidia/tree/3d8666e66d009493a3f5b574bdba15954ed86af5)' branch

 ### My single gpu passthrough guide, it is fully automatic, and it is as simple as it gets